Key Takeaways

 two young women at a cafeteria in china

 Sticking to a vegetarian diet in China can either be challenging or straightforward depending on your expectations.
-Fortunately, vegetables (蔬菜 shūcài), grains (谷物 gǔwù) and beans (豆子 dòuzi) are staples of Chinese cuisine, so surviving as a vegetarian in China is certainly possible.
+Fortunately, vegetables 蔬菜 (shūcài), grains 谷物 (gǔwù), and beans 豆子 (dòuzi) are staples of Chinese cuisine, so surviving as a vegetarian in China is certainly possible.

 In many Chinese homes, dinner tables are filled with abundant and flavorful non-meat dishes, from stir-fried bitter melon to oven-roasted tofu.
-Luckily for vegetarians, one usually doesn’t need to look far to find scrumptious food in which meat isn’t the main ingredient.
+Luckily for vegetarians, one usually doesn't need to look far to find scrumptious food in which meat isn't the main ingredient.
+Familiarizing yourself with Chinese table manners before sitting down to a shared meal will also help you navigate group dining with ease.

 vegetarian chinese dish on a white plate